Thank you for downloading and happy manufacturing!

 Here is the ultimate raw materials inventory management guide for ambitious manufacturers and owners of scaling companies looking to understand better how to handle their inventory.

-direct materials (DM)
+- Direct materials (DM)

-indirect materials (IM)
+- Indirect materials (IM)

-The components that are part of your final product.
+Direct materials are the components that are part of your final product.
 For example, direct materials are the leather used to manufacture leather bags, silk used to manufacture silk scarves, and wood used to manufacture wooden dining tables.

-Raw material inventory management
+Why is raw material inventory management important?

 As your orders increase, you may order a ton of extra materials, assuming that the more safety stock you have, the better.

 Your raw materials may not spoil like supermarket produce, but the result of keeping large amounts of raw material stock around is the same.
-That’s why it’s important to understand your raw materials value and the demand from your customers.
+That’s why it’s important to understand your raw materials’ value and the demand from your customers.

 How to calculate raw materials inventory value